Walter Long, 1st Viscount Long: Political career, 1911–1921

 When Balfour resigned as party leader in November 1911, Long, who had never been happy with his leadership style, was pre-eminent in the Conservative Party and one of the leading candidates to succeed him, the candidate of the 'country party'.
 As early as 1900, Long had denounced Chamberlain, as the "Conservative Party...will not be led by a bloody radical".
 However, he was opposed by Austen Chamberlain, who was backed by the Liberal Unionists still under his father's leadership.
 Long feared 'the degradation' to the party that a divisive contest might split the protectionist majority of the Unionist coalition, so both candidates agreed to withdraw in favour of Bonar Law, the tertium quid, and a relatively unknown figure, on 12 November.

 The unification of the Liberal Unionist and Conservative parties at the Carlton Club in 1912, was for Long acknowledgement of the end of its domination by the country interest.
 Long was always skeptical of coalition, and declared that it would not happen.
 So with the formation of the wartime coalition government in May 1915, Long's awaited return to office at the Local Government Board was greeted by his surprise.
 Asquith resisted attempts by Unionists to install Long as Chief Secretary.
 Long dealt with the plight of thousands of Belgian refugees.
-He was actively involved in undermining attempts by Lloyd George to negotiate a deal between Irish Nationalists and Unionists in July 1916 over introducing the suspended Home Rule Act 1914, publicly clashing with his arch-rival Sir Edward Carson.
+He was actively involved in undermining attempts by David Lloyd George to negotiate a deal between Irish Nationalists and Unionists in July 1916 over introducing the suspended Home Rule Act 1914, publicly clashing with his arch-rival Sir Edward Carson.
 He was accused of plotting to bring down Carson by jeopardising an agreement with the nationalist leader John Redmond, that any partition would only be temporary.
 When Long wanted to alter the clause to permanent, Redmond abandoned further negotiations.
 Carson, in a bitter riposte, said of Long "The worst of Walter Long is that he never knows what he wants, but is always intriguing to get it".
 Austen Chamberlain, in 1911, was similarly critical of Long, saying he was "at the centre of every coterie of grumblers."